GiovanniZambiasi/cpp-delegates/README.md

 A naive single-header implementation of delegates to member functions in c++.
 Insipred by the Unreal Engine 4 delegate system.
 For anyone looking to do the same, I recomment these two articles:
 - [Implement a simple event and delegate system in C++ by Giang Tong](https://tongtunggiang.com/2017/cpp-event-delegate/)
 - [C++ Delegates by Simon Coenen](https://tongtunggiang.com/2017/cpp-event-delegate/)

+My goals were to:
+- Make it as simple, and with as clean a syntax as possible
+- Be able to bind member functions to it, regardless of their type
+- Support any number of parameters
 <br></br>
 ## Usage:
   To use, add the GiosDelegates.dll into your project's include directories, and add the include ``"Delegate.h"``.
 Only member functions can be added to a ``Delegate`` (no global functions are supported... yet?).
 You can bind any number of functions of any number of types to the same ``Delegate``, as long as their signatures are the same.